Geleta116/Task-Management-System/README.md

 ### Front end

-The frontend part consisted of css, javascript and html folders the javascript files render different data from the databas Before trying to create any task please do remember to signup and then login as the system will not assist, create or do anything in managing any tasks for a user that doesn't exist
+The frontend part consistes of css, javascript and html folders the javascript files render different data from the databas Before trying to create any task please do remember to signup and then login as the system will not assist, create or do anything in managing any tasks for a user that doesn't exist